Yogatattva Upanishad: Structure

 The Telugu version of the Yogatattva Upanishad has 142 verses, while the shortest surviving manuscript in Sanskrit is just 15 verses.
+Deussen describes the Telugu edition as having a "considerably augmented form" and notes that it has the same first two stanzas, then "about a hundred Slokas" before returning to stanzas corresponding to the 15 sloka recension.
 Both versions open by hailing Hindu god Vishnu as the supreme Purusha or supreme spirit, the great Yogin, the Supreme Being, the great Tapasvin (performer of austerities), and a lamp in the path of the truth.
 This links the text to the Vaishnava tradition of Hinduism.

 The meaning and message in verses 3 to 15 of the Sanskrit version mirror those of the last 13 verses of the Telugu version of the text.

 Contents

-The Yogatattva Upanishad is among the oldest known texts on yoga that provide detailed description of Yoga techniques and its benefits.
+According to Eliade, the Yogatattva Upanishad is one of the first Upanishads to provide a detailed description of Yoga techniques and their benefits.

 For the first time, an Upanishad gives numerous and precise details concerning the extraordinary powers gained by practice and meditation.
 The four chief asanas (siddha, padma, simha and bhadra) are mentioned, as are the obstacles encountered by beginners – sloth, talkativeness, etc. A description of pranayama follows, together with the definition of the matra (unit of measurement for the phases of respiration), and important details of mystical physiology (the purification of the nadis is shown by external signs: lightness of body, brilliance of complexion, increase in digestive power, etc.